yufanana/ArtificialIntelligence02180/ai_notes.md

 3. Expansion, $B + \varphi$
     - add $\varphi$ to $B$

-Belief revision on plausibility orders
+### Belief revision on plausibility orders

 <img src="assets/plausibility_order.png" width="400">

 The lower the state, the more plausible it is.

-1. After revising with $\neg q$, look for prior minimal states that do not satisfy q.
+1. After **revising** with $\neg q$, look for prior minimal states that do not satisfy q.

+> Result of left table: state y <br>
+> Result of right table: state w

-2. After contracting with $q$, the new beliefs are specified by the union
+2. After **contracting** with $q$, the new beliefs are specified by the union of

   - prior most plausible world
   - prior most plausible world not-entailing q

+> Result of left table: state x and y <br>
+> Result of right table: state x and w

 Plausibility order: total preoder $\le$ possible truth asssignments W on P